PAYG Withholding

 Payments to workers under labor-hire agreements

-If you engage workers through labor-hire agreements, you may have PAYG withholding obligations, depending on the nature of the arrangement.
+If workers are engaged through labor-hire agreements, there may be PAYG withholding obligations, depending on the nature of the arrangement.
+In such cases, the employer must differentiate between employees and contractors to determine whether PAYG withholding applies.

-Contractors may be subject to PAYG withholding if they voluntarily agree with you requesting withholding.
+Contractors may be subject to PAYG withholding if they voluntarily agree to request PAYG withholding.

 Payments under voluntary agreements